PICK UP STICKS (A Coeval Canopy Integration)

 To see more images of PICK UP STICKS go to http://margaretsundaytapestry.com

-The Rookery, The Giant Lobster, and PICK UP STICKS sculpture are on loan to Heroncrest by the artist.
+The Rookery, The Giant Lobster, and PICK UP STICKS sculptures are on loan to Heroncrest by the artist.
 Graphics, photography, text and layout using the WordPress “Chateau” theme on this page— copyright Margaret Sunday 2016.
 To the extent of the artist’s knowledge, these works were not installed according to her stated intent, and have not been maintained by the property owner.